5 Basketball Footwork Drills

 Good footwork and agility are keys to success on the court.
 To be effective on both offense and defense, you need the ability to change direction while maintaining balance.
+Improve your footwork, and you'll quickly see improvements to everything from dribbling to shooting.

 The best way to improve your footwork and agility is with agility ladder drills that mimic on-court movements.
 These basketball footwork drills develop foot speed, control, landing coordination, balance, and forward and backward movement, all of which make you a better athlete on the court.
 (Here are 5 essential training keys to getting quicker for basketball.)